gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

-## Analyzing Results
+## Analyzing results
-We obtain the results in the following way.
+We extract the results in the following way.
 ```julia
 Z = DecisionStrategy(z)
 S_probabilities = StateProbabilities(diagram, Z)